-Objective 1 To minimize the negative impacts of economic activities and encourage agriculture, forestry, mariculture and local industry are practiced in a sustainable manner.
-While recognizing the benefits, to minimize the negative environmental and social impacts of agriculture, forestry, mariculture, and other industry;
+Objective 1 Objective 1 While recognizing the benefits, to minimize the negative environmental and social impacts of agriculture, forestry, mariculture, and other industry;

-Objective 2 To encourage agriculture, forestry, mariculture, and industry are practised in a sustainable manner;
+Objective 2 Objective 2 To encourage agriculture, forestry, mariculture, and industry are practised in a sustainable manner;

-Objective 3 To promote development of the land in ways which are in sympathy with the landscape and which make the most of each site's natural characteristics.-To promote use and development of the land that is in sympathy with the landscape and that makes the most of each site's natural characteristics:
+Objective 3 To promote use and development of the land that is in sympathy with the landscape and that makes the most of each site's natural characteristics;

-Objective 4 To ensure appropriate industrial and commercial ventures are permitted that are respectful of the citizens residents of Lasqueti Island (e.g. noise, light, air quality, traffic).
+Objective 4 To ensure appropriate industrial and commercial ventures are permitted that are respectful of the residents of Lasqueti Island (e.g. noise, light, air quality, traffic).

-Objective 5 To encourage that the renewable resource base is maintained in a sustainable manner.
-To encourage ecologically based stewardship and sustainable use of renewable resources.
+Objective 5 To encourage ecologically based stewardship and sustainable use of renewable resources.

-Objective 6 To preserve and support balanced control of the local feral\heritage sheep which are a valued part of the community and its history.
-While recognizing that some exotic species may have value to the community as a source of local food, to minimize the impacts of invasive exotic species on native fauna and flora.
+Objective 6 Objective 6 While recognizing that some exotic species may have value to the community as a source of local food, to minimize the impacts of invasive exotic species on native fauna and flora.